YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 We will learn about

-- The Menstruation and the influence of the Hormones in the different cycles of it and
+- The Menstruation and the influence of the Hormones in the different cycles.

 - What Yoga can offer for conditions like Heavy, Irregular or Absent Menstruation, Fertility, Diastasis of Erectus Abdominis, Menopause, Incontinence, Prolapsed organs, Endometriosis, Fibroids, Low libido